 Evidence integration conclusion ^a in narrative Evidence integration conclusion level Explanation and example scenarios ^b The currently available evidence demonstrates that (chemical) causes (health effect) in humans ^c under relevant exposure circumstances.
 This conclusion is based on studies of (humans or animals) that assessed (exposure or dose) levels of (range of concentrations or specific cutoff-level concentration ^d).
 Evidence demonstrates A strong evidence base demonstrating that (chemical) exposure causes (health effect) in humans.
 This conclusion level is used if there is robust human evidence supporting an effect.
 This conclusion level could also be used with moderate human evidence and robust animal evidence if there is strong mechanistic evidence that MOAs and key precursors identified in animals are anticipated to occur and progress in humans.
 The currently available evidence indicates that (chemical) likely causes (health effect) in humans under relevant exposure circumstances.
 This conclusion is based on studies of (humans or animals) that assessed (exposure or dose) levels of (range of concentrations or specific cutoff-level concentration).
 Evidence indicates (likely ^e) An evidence base that indicates that (chemical) exposure likely causes (health effect) in humans, although outstanding questions or limitations may remain, and the evidence is insufficient for the higher conclusion level.
 This conclusion level is used if there is robust animal evidence supporting an effect and slight to indeterminate human evidence, or with moderate human evidence when strong mechanistic evidence is lacking.
-This conclusion level could also be used with moderate human evidence supporting an effect and slight or indeterminate animal evidence, or with moderate numan evidence supporting an effect and slight or indeterminate animal evidence, or with moderate animal evidence supporting an effect and slight or indeterminate human evidence.
-In these scenarios, any uncertainties in the moderate evidence in the reliability of the evidence, or mechanistic evidence in the slight or indeterminate evidence in the reliability of the evidence, or mechanistic evidence in the slight or indeterminate evidence in the reliability of the evidence.
+This conclusion level could also be used with moderate human evidence supporting an effect and slight or indeterminate animal evidence, or with moderate animal evidence supporting an effect and slight or indeterminate human evidence.
+In these scenarios, any uncertainties in the moderate evidence are not sufficient to substantially reduce confidence in the reliability of the evidence, or mechanistic evidence in the slight or indeterminate evidence base (e.g., precursors) exists to increase confidence in the reliability of the moderate evidence.